Foundation Mastercard Sells 155,060 Shares of Mastercard Incorporated (NYSE:MA) Stock

 - On Wednesday, November 17th, Foundation Mastercard sold 90,994 shares of Mastercard stock.
 The stock was sold at an average price of $354.40, for a total value of $32,248,273.60.

-Mastercard declared that its board has approved a share repurchase program on Tuesday, November 30th that permits the company to buyback $8.00 billion in outstanding shares.
-This buyback authorization permits the credit services provider to buy up to 2.5% of its shares through open market purchases.
-Shares buyback programs are generally an indication that the company’s leadership believes its stock is undervalued.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 9th.
-Shareholders of record on Friday, April 8th will be issued a dividend of $0.49 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, May 9th.
+Shareholders of record on Friday, April 8th will be issued a $0.49 dividend.
 This represents a $1.96 dividend on an annualized basis and a yield of 0.51%.
 The ex-dividend date of this dividend is Thursday, April 7th.
-Mastercard’s dividend payout ratio is presently 22.37%.
+Mastercard’s dividend payout ratio (DPR) is currently 22.37%.

+Mastercard announced that its board has initiated a share buyback plan on Tuesday, November 30th that allows the company to repurchase $8.00 billion in outstanding shares.
+This repurchase authorization allows the credit services provider to reacquire up to 2.5% of its shares through open market purchases.
+Shares repurchase plans are often a sign that the company’s leadership believes its stock is undervalued.

-Several brokerages have commented on MA.
-Raymond James dropped their price target on Mastercard from $453.00 to $447.00 and set an “outperform” rating for the company in a research note on Friday, January 28th.
-Morgan Stanley upped their price target on Mastercard from $448.00 to $449.00 and gave the stock an “overweight” rating in a research note on Friday, January 28th.
-Mizuho dropped their price target on Mastercard from $465.00 to $400.00 and set a “buy” rating for the company in a research note on Friday, January 7th.
-Barclays dropped their price target on Mastercard from $455.00 to $430.00 in a research note on Friday, January 21st.
-Finally, Royal Bank of Canada decreased their target price on Mastercard from $412.00 to $403.00 and set an “outperform” rating for the company in a research report on Friday, October 29th.
-Two analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $426.24.
+Several equities research analysts recently issued reports on MA shares.
+Wells Fargo & Company increased their price objective on Mastercard from $400.00 to $430.00 and gave the stock an “overweight” rating in a research note on Thursday, November 11th.
+Wedbush dropped their target price on Mastercard from $400.00 to $380.00 and set an “outperform” rating on the stock in a research report on Monday, December 20th.
+Raymond James dropped their target price on Mastercard from $453.00 to $447.00 and set an “outperform” rating on the stock in a research report on Friday, January 28th.
+Mizuho dropped their target price on Mastercard from $465.00 to $400.00 and set a “buy” rating on the stock in a research report on Friday, January 7th.
+Finally, Morgan Stanley upped their target price on Mastercard from $448.00 to $449.00 and gave the stock an “overweight” rating in a research report on Friday, January 28th.
+Two research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
+Based on data from MarketBeat.com, Mastercard currently has an average rating of “Buy” and a consensus target price of $426.24.

-A number of large investors have recently added to or reduced their stakes in the business.
-State Street Corp lifted its holdings in Mastercard by 0.4% during the 2nd quarter.
-State Street Corp now owns 33,977,387 shares of the credit services provider’s stock worth $12,404,804,000 after buying an additional 131,150 shares during the last quarter.
-Morgan Stanley lifted its holdings in Mastercard by 4.6% during the 3rd quarter.
-Morgan Stanley now owns 19,650,864 shares of the credit services provider’s stock worth $6,832,213,000 after buying an additional 871,206 shares during the last quarter.
-Geode Capital Management LLC raised its position in shares of Mastercard by 3.8% during the 3rd quarter.
-Geode Capital Management LLC now owns 14,726,400 shares of the credit services provider’s stock worth $5,106,551,000 after purchasing an additional 534,241 shares during the period.
-Capital International Investors raised its position in shares of Mastercard by 7.3% during the 2nd quarter.
-Capital International Investors now owns 12,908,942 shares of the credit services provider’s stock worth $4,712,941,000 after purchasing an additional 881,104 shares during the period.
-Finally, Polen Capital Management LLC raised its position in shares of Mastercard by 24.1% during the 3rd quarter.
-Polen Capital Management LLC now owns 7,642,367 shares of the credit services provider’s stock worth $2,657,098,000 after purchasing an additional 1,484,878 shares during the period.
-73.32% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in MA.
+Lone Pine Capital LLC acquired a new stake in Mastercard in the 4th quarter valued at approximately $1,732,927,000.
+Amundi acquired a new stake in Mastercard in the 2nd quarter valued at approximately $1,498,387,000.
+Nordea Investment Management AB grew its holdings in Mastercard by 100.8% in the 3rd quarter.
+Nordea Investment Management AB now owns 4,210,345 shares of the credit services provider’s stock valued at $1,491,346,000 after buying an additional 2,113,096 shares during the last quarter.
+BlueSpruce Investments LP acquired a new stake in Mastercard in the 3rd quarter valued at approximately $602,624,000.
+Finally, Allspring Global Investments Holdings LLC acquired a new stake in Mastercard in the 4th quarter valued at approximately $574,844,000.
+73.32% of the stock is currently owned by hedge funds and other institutional investors.

 Mastercard, Inc operates as a technology company.
 The firm engages in the payments industry that connects consumers, financial institutions, merchants, governments and business.
 It offers payment solutions for the development and implementation of credit, debit, prepaid, commercial and payment programs.